 Maximum Credit Load

-Summer school is challenging because of compressed time schedules for courses usually offered over a full semester.
-Therefore, we recommend that students carry no more than the maximum credit load for each session, indicated below:
+Due to the intensive nature of summer courses, students may carry no more than the maximum credit load for each session, indicated below:

 Session I: Maximum of 4 units